 In the morning when I climbed down from the tent Stephen was nowhere to be seen and it was an hour before he returned from a hike along the trail to Thorsmork.
 After a slow breakfast we hit the road, continuing along the F208 going west, with no real idea of what our destination was .
 That is actually a wonderful feeling, being in a strange place not sure where you are or where you are going.
 We had a very pleasant drive coming down from the highlands via the scenic F225, which leads into the bottom (western) end of the F26 cross highland route (the long one that Maurice and I had eschewed in favour of the shorter F 88 for our south-north highland crossing 3 weeks earlier.
 Shortly after Stephen and I joined it became the paved 26, which meandered through fields and sheep farms.

-From the eastern Fjords Route 1 meanders along the southern coast through rather undistinctive terrain.
-For Stephen and I coming from the east one of the most notable features approaching Vatnajokull was a vast flat area along the coast, a creation of successive floods caused by sub-glacial volcanos that have erupted and sent acres of scree tothe coast in the rushing melt-water.
-The R1 route was very flat through the eastern approaches to the glacier.
+From the eastern Fjords Route 1 meanders along the southern coast through remarkable and changing landscapes, from steep rolling landscape to a vast flat area along the coast closer to the glacier, a creation of successive floods caused by sub-glacial volcanos that have erupted and sent acres of scree to the coast in the rushing melt-water.

 The vast majority of the glacier is in the highlands extending north from the coast, but it does descend almost to the ocean at a couple of points.
 At Jökulsárlón there is a glacial lagoon that has been growing for a few decades as the result of glacial melting. https://en.wikipedia.org/wiki/J%C3%B6kuls%C3%A1rl%C3%B3n Our stop there was rendered brief by a cold, driving rainstorm but we were able to get a couple of pictures at least.

 We opted not to stay at the Skaftafell campground because it was, as we had expected, quite crowded.
 Instead we continued west to a private, very well-run campground.
 There we met a Brit in a Defender that had come down from Landmannlauger, the highland hiking area which was our next destination.
 He made a very enthusiastic recommendation of an F-Road going in to Landmannlauger, the F-208.
-He said it was bad but nothing a Defender could not handle.
-This proved to be one of the nicest overland routes I did in Iceland (not the nicest – that distinction belongs to the Thorsmork that I did later).
+He said it had many water crossing but nothing a Defender could not handle.
+This proved to be one of the nicest overland routes I did in Iceland (not the nicest – that distinction belongs to the Thorsmork trip that I did later with Laura).
 Landmannlauger is the subject of the next post.